-7.24 Time Limited Reunification Services
+7.24 Reunification Services

-State statute, $\underline{49-1-201}$, contains definitions for a number of terms relating to abuse and neglect.
-One of these terms is time limited reunification services.
+W. Va.
+Code §49-1-201, contains definitions for a number of terms relating to abuse and neglect.
+One of these terms is reunification services.

-Time limited reunification services means individual, group, and family counseling, inpatient, residential or outpatient substance abuse treatment services, mental health services, assistance to address domestic violence, services designed to provide temporary child care and therapeutic services for families, including crisis nurseries and transportation to or from any such services, provided during 15 of the most recent 22 months a child has been in foster care, as determined by the earlier of the first judicial finding that the child is subjected to abuse or neglect, or the date which is 60 days after the child is removed from home.
+Reunification services means individual, group, and family counseling, inpatient, residential or outpatient substance abuse treatment services, mental health services, assistance to address domestic violence, services designed to provide temporary child care and therapeutic services for families, including crisis nurseries and transportation to or from any such services, provided during 15 of the most recent 22 months a child has been in foster care, as determined by the earlier of the first judicial finding that the child is subjected to abuse or neglect, or the date which is 60 days after the child is removed from home.